adeha047/Weather-Dashboard/README.md

 I added the weather icon found in the weather API.
 I used JQuery functions to create new tags to be applied each time the user enter a new city I used local storage to add the city each time a city is requested.
+I used local storage display each requested city and if the user reloads the page, the city will still be there.